 The standard soprano ukulele is 21-inches long, has 12-15 frets, and tunes to GCEA.

-It’s important to note that compared to other types of ukulele, the soprano ukulele tends to slip out of tune more quickly than other types of ukulele.
+It’s important to note that compared to other types of ukulele, the soprano tends to slip out of tune more quickly than other types.

 However, tuning is more manageable than others as well, so this doesn’t cause most people many problems.